Username:

 Blood Test

-A laboratory test that directly measures the percentage of alcohol content of the blood drawn from a DWI suspect.
+A laboratory test that measures the percentage of alcohol content of the blood drawn from a DWI suspect.

 Breath Test